-3) The purpose of using financial ratios is to

-A) save space on your financial statements.

-B) share your financial figures with your advisors.

-C) help to analyze your raw data to compare how well you are doing.

-D) better understand how you are managing your financial resources.

-E) both C and D above
+- 3) The purpose of using financial ratios is to - A) save space on your financial statements. - B) share your financial figures with your advisors. - C) help to analyze your raw data to compare how well you are doing. - D) better understand how you are managing your financial resources. - E) both C and D above

-Answer: E

-Diff: 3

-Topic: Ratios

-4) Which questions do financial ratios help you answer?

-A) Do I have adequate liquidity to meet emergencies?

-B) Do I have the ability to meet my debt obligations?

-C) Am I saving as much as I think I am?

-D) all of the above

-E) both A and B above
+- 4) Which questions do financial ratios help you answer? - A) Do I have adequate liquidity to meet emergencies? - B) Do I have the ability to meet my debt obligations? - C) Am I saving as much as I think I am? - D) all of the above - E) only A and B above

-Answer: D

-Diff: 2

-Topic: Ratios

-5) is found by dividing monetary assets by current liabilities and is a good measure of liquidity.
+- 5) One's is found by dividing monetary assets by current liabilities and is a good measure of liquidity.

+- A) Debt ratio

+- B) Current ratio

+- C) Net worth

+- D) Net cash flows

+6) One's is found by dividing total debt or liabilities by total assets.

 A) Debt ratio

 B) Current ratio

 C) Net worth

-D) net cash flows

-Answer: B

-Diff: 1

-Topic: Ratios

-6) is found by dividing total debt or liabilities by total assets.

-A) Debt ratio

-B) Current ratio

-C) Net worth

 D) Asset ratio

 E) none of the above

 Answer: A

 Diff: 1

 Topic: Ratios

-7) Which of the following questions would financial ratios help you answer?

-A) Do I have adequate liquidity to meet emergencies?

-B) Do I have the ability to meet my debt obligations?

-C) Am I saving as much as I think I am?

-D) both A and B above

-E) A, B, and C above

-Answer: E

-Diff: 1

-Topic: Ratios
+AACSB: 3.
+Analytical skills

-8) Which of the following would you check if you were concerned about unplanned money emergencies?
+7) Which of the following would you calculate if you were concerned about your financial resources with regards to unplanned money emergencies?

 A) liability ratio

 B) debt ratio

 C) long-term debt coverage ratio

 D) current ratio

 E) none of the above

 Answer: D

 Diff: 2

 Topic: Ratios

+AACSB: 3.
+Analytical skills

-9) Suppose that you wanted to calculate a financial ratio measuring your liquidity.
-You would likely use the ratio.
+8) Suppose that you wanted to calculate a financial ratio to measure your liquidity.
+You would

+most likely use the ratio.

 A) debt

 B) long-term debt coverage

 C) savings

 D) current

 E) none of the above

 Answer: D

 Diff: 2

 Topic: Ratios

+AACSB: 3.
+Analytical skills

-10) Suppose that you were trying to determine how much income was available for future monetary needs as well as for investment.
+- 9) Suppose that you were trying to determine how much income was available for future monetary needs as well as for investments.
 You would most likely use which of the following ratios?

-A) current ratio
+- A) current ratio

-B) debt ratio
+- B) debt ratio

-C) savings ratio
+- C) savings ratio

-D) total asset turnover
+- D) total asset turnover

-E) none of the above
+- E) none of the above

-Answer: C

-Diff: 1

-Topic: Ratios

-11) The current ratio is a measure of liquidity.
-What information does it tell you?
-A) It tells you how many current assets you own free and clear B) It tells you how much your debt payments for the current period are C) It tells you how many times you can pay off your current liabilities by using your liquid assets D) It tells you what portion of your total liabilities are current liabilities Answer: C Diff: 3 Topic: Rating
+- 10) The current ratio is a measure of liquidity.
+What information does it tell you? - A) It tells you how many current assets you own free and clear. - B) It tells you how much your debt payments for the current period are. - C) It tells you how many times you can pay off your current liabilities by using your liquid assets. - D) It tells you what portion of your total liabilities are current liabilities.

+Topic: Rating

-12) Kareem currently has \$6000 in monetary assets and currently has \$2000 in current liabilities.
+11) Kareem currently has \$6000 in monetary assets and currently has \$2000 in current liabilities.

 What is his current ratio now?